sagnik/pdsimplify/README.md

 2. The page number you want to process. (default is `0`)

-This will produce five PDFs of the form `<*-page-*>-chars,words,lines,paragraphs,rasters and paths.pdf` in the directory of the input PDF.
-These PDFs are marked with rectangles and self explanatory.
+This will produce five PNGs of the form `<*-page-*>-chars,words,lines,paragraphs,rasters and paths.pdf` in the directory of the input PDF.
+These PNGs are marked with rectangles and self explanatory.

 ###How to Use
 ------------
-Put `"edu.psu.sagnik.research" %% "pdsimplifyparser" % "0.0.3" exclude("javax.jms", "jms") exclude("com.sun.jdmk", "jmxtools") exclude("com.sun.jmx", "jmxri")`
+Put `"edu.psu.sagnik.research" %% "pdsimplifyparser" % "<version-number>" exclude("javax.jms", "jms") exclude("com.sun.jdmk", "jmxtools") exclude("com.sun.jmx", "jmxri")` where <version-number> is the latest version number from `Build.sbt`.
+Current is `0.0.4` (subject to change).

 in your dependencies and make sure you have `https://oss.sonatype.org/content/repositories/releases/` in your resolvers.

 ###TODO